Try Out Our NEW Disneyland Ticket Calculator!

 Well, that wraps up our review of the best places to brunch at Disney World.
 We hope we’ve got your culinary gears turning as you plan your next Walt Disney World vacation.
 We’d like to end with a couple of thoughts.

+First, in our opinion, one of the best things about brunch is that it runs late.
+It’s a meal made for relaxation – for sleeping in and lingering over delicious bites and bottomless cocktails.
+This is something you savor, not power through so you can go ride all the rides (and hopefully not puke your guts out).
 So, if your schedule allows, consider planning your Disney brunch for the last day of your vacation.
 By that time, you should have accomplished everything you wanted to see, with your final day saved for packing, shopping, and maybe returning to a park for one last visit.
 This is the perfect time to enjoy a slower start to your day because there’s no pressure to hurry so you can check things off your vacation bucket list.

 If that’s not possible but you’d still like to work in a brunch at Disney World, schedule it for one of your slower days and, ideally, not on a day when you’re visiting a food-heavy park like Epcot.
 You gotta save all that valuable stomach space!
 Alternatively, with brunch typically starting during the breakfast hours and running until the early afternoon, you could also hit the parks early for a rope-drop start, go on as many rides as possible while the lines are relatively short, take a brunch break, then either return to the same park you started your morning at or park hop somewhere new.